cicd-tutorials/cicd-tutorials.net/docs/README.md

 ## Installing Docker

-Many of the examples provided on this website require Docker and Docker Compose to be installed on your development environment.
+Many of the tutorials provided on this website require Docker and Docker Compose to be installed on your development environment.

 See [Get Docker](https://docs.docker.com/get-docker/) for official installation instructions.
 If you use Docker a lot on a Mac or Windows system, the recommended Docker Desktop is likely a good option for you.
 Note that, since January 2022, it has required paid subscription, if used for commercial development.

-Alternatively, Windows users can [install Docker on top of WSL2](./docker/docker-on-wsl/).
+Alternatively, Windows users can [install Docker on top of WSL2](./tutorials/docker/docker-on-wsl/).
 For Mac users there are alternatives, such as [Colima](https://github.com/abiosoft/colima), available.